toolleeo/cli-apps/README.md

 * [docfd](https://github.com/darrenldl/docfd) - TUI fuzzy document finder that looks for documentation files in markdown and txt format in the directory tree.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
+* [fzf-help](https://github.com/BartSte/fzf-help) - An fzf extension that allows you to select command line options of a given command; the options are retrieved from the command its `--help` documentation.
 * [IntelliShell](https://github.com/lasantosr/intelli-shell) - Like IntelliSense, but for shells, acting like a bookmark store for commands.
 * [kmdr-cli](https://github.com/ediardo/kmdr-cli) - The CLI tool for explaining commands from your terminal.
 * [ManPDF & ManWEB](https://github.com/sebastiancarlos/manpdf) - Read your Man pages in PDF format.
 Even online!